NUMERICAL METHODS FOR DIFFERENTIAL AND INTEGRAL EQUATIONES

 Learning outcomes of the course unit

-Knowledge: basic concepts for the numerical modeling of partial differential equations, fundamental elements of the finite differences techniques, finite elements techniques, spectral methods and Boundary Element Method.
+Knowledge: basic concepts for the numerical modeling of partial differential equations, fundamental elements of the finite differences techniques, finite elements techniques, spectral methods and the BEMethod; elementary concepts of mathematical optimization.

-Skills: application of knowledge to the classical linear elliptic parabolic and hyperbolic equations with the acquisition of autonomy in the evaluation of algorithmic aspects of implementation related to stability and efficiency.
+Skills: application of knowledge to the classical linear elliptic and parabolic equations with the acquisition of autonomy in the evaluation of algorithmic aspects of implementation related to stability and efficiency.

 Knowledge of a programming language (Matlab, Fortran).